Hvar

 Hvar Fortress (Fortica / Španjola)

-A 16th-century fortress perched above the town, offering spectacular panoramic views of the harbor and Pakleni Islands.
+A 16th-century fortress perched above the town, offering spectacular panoramic views of the harbour and Pakleni Islands.

 Hvar Cathedral of St. Stephen